craigbeck/craigbeck.io/resume.md

 ### [Formidable Labs](http://formidablelabs.com) - Software Engineer 09/2014-11/2014

 Full-stack NodeJS application development for clients.
-Porting business intellegence application written in Rails to Node and rapid prototyping of internal enterprise planning application for Walmart Labs using HTML5, React and Node.
+Porting business intelligence application written in Rails to Node and rapid prototyping of internal enterprise planning application for Walmart Labs using HTML5, React and Node.

 ### [A6 Corporation](http://www.a6corp.com) – Software Developer 11/2012-07/2014